 “Paytm’s strong merchant focus — merchant and inventory integrations within the wallet, merchant point of sale, online payments and consumer cross-sell has led to a strong revenue base for Paytm versus its UPI-focussed competitors.
 Paytm earns 10X to 15X more revenue per active user, relative to its UPI-focussed competitor payment apps,” said a recent report by global analysis firm Bernstein.

-Within the payments space, the company operates its wallet, banking, UPI, postpaid services, and much more.
+The company operates its wallet, banking, UPI, postpaid services within the payments space, and much more.
 But it’s not just that.
-Paytm has gone on to add a plethora of businesses — Paytm Payments Bank, Paytm Payments Gateway, Paytm Payout, Paytm Money for democratizing wealth creation, Paytm Insurance, Paytm Postpaid, Paytm Credit Cards along with utility bill payments, offline merchant payments, content and gaming service.
+Paytm has added many businesses — Paytm Payments Bank, Paytm Payments Gateway, Paytm Payout, Paytm Money for democratizing wealth creation, Paytm Insurance, Paytm Postpaid, Paytm Credit Cards, along with utility bill payments, offline merchant payments, content and gaming service.

 With its presence in a large number of allied financial services, it (Paytm) has been successful in becoming the largest player in terms of consolidated revenue.
 Also, an important distinction to be noticed is that most of the ancillary services of Paytm are offered through in-house establishments such as Paytm Money, Paytm bank, etc. This could place itself better in terms of margins in the coming times, – a recent report on the Indian fintech ecosystem by RedSeer.